Tsim Chai Kee (Wellington Street)

 Can Tsim Chai Kee (Wellington Street) accommodate groups?

 Groups of 4 or more will find this format tight.
-Seating is compact and communal, and the kitchen is geared for fast individual or pair service.
+Seating is compact and communal, the kitchen is geared for fast individual or pair service.
 For a group meal where conversation and pacing matter, a sit-down restaurant in Central is a better fit.
 Tsim Chai Kee works best for solo diners or pairs who want a fast, quality lunch.